Telegram-Mini-Apps/.github/profile/README.md

 Web Apps core TypeScript utilities, which are reused in other packages of ecosystem.
-You probably don't need to use this package directly, but this will be useful to know, how other libraries use internally, as long as they use this package.
+You probably don't need to use this package directly, but this will be useful to know, how other libraries work internally, as long as they use this package.

 ### [client-sdk](https://github.com/Telegram-Web-Apps/client-sdk) <sup><img src="./static/ts.svg" alt="ts" width="16"/></sup>